In Vitro Fertilization with Blastocyst Culture and Transfer on Day 5 - we can reduce the number of embryos transferred and increase IVF success rates

 Statistics about the number of embryos transferred and multiple pregnancies

 The U.S. Centers for Disease Control and Prevention (CDC) and the Society for Assisted Reproductive Technology (SART) gather, tabulate, and publish annual national summaries and clinic-specific reports of IVF statistics.

-The report for IVF cycles in 2011 is available on the SART website, the CDC report lags behind the SART report - 2011 data is the most recent available from CDC
+The report for IVF cycles in 2015 is currently available on the SART website, the CDC report lags behind the SART report - 2015 preliminary data is the most recent available from CDC.

 These annual reports show the trend in the United States toward transferring fewer embryos.